 - Giving anticoagulants to people at risk of clots before and after surgery and to people who have had a heart attack, stroke, or complications of cancer

 - Wearing elasticated compression stockings, which squeeze the legs helping the veins and leg muscles move blood more efficiently and reduce the pooling of blood in the lower legs

 - Elevating the legs when possible and during the night to help reduce blood pooling

 - Physical activity, which promotes blood circulation

-- Intermittent pneumatic compression, which involves use of a therapeutic device comprising inflatable thigh-high or calf-high cuffs that rhythmically massages and squeezes the veins in the legs to improve blood flow.
+- Intermittent pneumatic compression, which involves using a device that massages and squeezes the veins in the legs to improve blood flow.